 Baking the perfect, soft and fluffy cinnamon roll isn't necessarily hard, but coming up with that recipe is.
 Which is why when I went on another quest to find the perfect cinnamon roll, I did some googling.
 I came across a recipe from Sarah Kieffer's website (The Vanilla Bean Blog).
 Her cookie pan banging technique is already so well known on Instagram (and beyond) and her cinnamon rolls are also a classic recipe that is consistently rated with 5 stars.
 I had high hopes for her rolls and they did not disappoint.

 These cinnamon rolls with apple pie filling are a result of using her recipe and combining it with chopped apples and slathering a date caramel sauce all over.
 Usually I'm a classic cinnamon roll kinda girl, but the apples are a very nice addition here.
-So if you're on the fence about using them, I'd encourage you to try this version for a change.
+So if you're on the fence about using them, I'd encourage you to try these delicious cinnamon rolls with apple pie filling for a change.